RushingAlien/rocm-portable/README.md

 # Usage
+There are three scripts, concerning installing, you only need two: `install.sh` and `integrate.sh`.
 ## package.sh
 This is not to be used, this is just for transparency on how the bundle is made.
 And will be used in the future for CI/CD pipelines, as of now, packaging is done manually.